Achievements

 A busy planting session Sept 2015 Photo: K Hising/BMCC

-• The Bushcare Group has engaged in active advocacy for the natural environment of South Lawson Park and the adjacent National Park, by contributing extensively to the BMCC 2015-2022 Lawson Parklands Plan of Management consultation process.
+• The Bushcare Group has engaged in active advocacy for the natural environment of South Lawson Park and the adjacent National Park.
+The group advocated for the protection of vulnerable Blue Mountains swamp ecosystems and provision of adequate stormwater management infrastructure during the GWH road widening project in the 2000s, and referred the matter to the relevant NSW and Australian environmental agencies (see Archives).
+The group contributed extensively to the BMCC 2015-2022 Lawson Parklands Plan of Management consultation process: many detailed submissions, attendance and advocacy at BMCC council meetings, liaison with councillors, extensive site liaison with BMCC planning staff and natural area managers.
+Illegal construction works were reported to the NSW Environmental Protection Authority (2010).
 The benefits of healthy bushland, a valuable community asset, have been widely promoted by the Bushcare Group over many years, with information stalls, a film and media releases.
 Engagement with community and stakeholders is always a priority, and has been regularly pursued.

 Belle and Hamish Blue Mountains Planetary Health Initiative Lawson Creek March 2023 Photo: P Ardill